canonical/ubuntu-cloud-docs/google/google-how-to/gce/enable-pro-features.rst

     sudo ua enable cis

-With the tooling packages now installed, you can for instance, harden your Ubuntu 20.04 Pro system with CIS level 1 server profile, by running:
+With the tooling packages now installed, you can for instance, harden your Ubuntu Pro 20.04 LTS system with CIS level 1 server profile, by running:

 .. code::